fromSeeds static method

 /// If not provided, a setup matching the Material 3 Color System

-/// specification is used.
-To create seed generated [ColorScheme] with
+/// To create seed generated [ColorScheme] with

 /// different chroma limits and tonal mappings provide a custom [FlexTones],